splunk/splunk-operator/docs/AppFramework.md

 ### How to use the App Framework on Indexer Cluster

-This example describes the installation of apps on Indexer Cluster as well as Cluster Manager.
-This is achieved by deploying a ClusterMaster CR with a remote storage volume, the location of the app archives, and set the installation scope to support both local and cluster app distribution.
+This example describes the installation of apps on an Indexer Cluster and Cluster Manager.
+This is achieved by deploying a ClusterMaster CR with a remote storage volume, seting the location of the app archives, and the installation scope to support both local and cluster app path distribution.

 1. Confirm your S3-based remote storage volume path and URL.

-2. Configure credentials to connect to remote store by either:
+2. Configure credentials to connect to remote store by:
-   * Configure an IAM role for the Operator and Splunk instance pods using a service account or annotations, or
+   * Configuring an IAM role for the Operator and Splunk instance pods using a service account or annotations.
-   * Create a Kubernetes Secret Object with the static storage credentials.
+   * Or, create a Kubernetes Secret Object with the static storage credentials.
      * Example: `kubectl create secret generic s3-secret --from-literal=s3_access_key=AKIAIOSFODNN7EXAMPLE --from-literal=s3_secret_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`

-3. Create folders on the remote storage volume to use as App Source locations.
+3. Create unique folders on the remote storage volume to use as App Source locations.
-   * An App Source is a folder on the remote storage volume containing a subset of Splunk Apps and Add-ons.
-In this example, we have Splunk apps that are installed and run locally on the cluster manager, and apps that will be distributed to all cluster peers by the cluster manager.
+   * An App Source is a folder on the remote storage volume containing a select subset of Splunk apps and add-ons.
+In this example, there are Splunk apps that are installed and run locally on the cluster manager, and select apps that will be distributed to all cluster peers by the cluster manager.
    * The apps are split across 3 folders named `networkApps`, `clusterBase`, and `adminApps` .
 The apps placed into  `networkApps` and `clusterBase` are distributed to the cluster peers, but the apps in `adminApps` are for local use on the cluster manager instance only.

-4. Copy your Splunk App or Add-on archive files to the App Source.
+4. Copy your Splunk app or add-on archive files to the App Source.
-   * In this example, the Splunk Apps for the cluster peers are located at `bucket-app-framework-us-west-2/idxcAndCmApps/networkAppsLoc/`,  `bucket-app-framework-us-west-2/idxcAndCmApps/clusterBaseLoc/`, and the apps for the cluster manager are located at`bucket-app-framework-us-west-2/idxcAndCmApps/adminAppsLoc/`.
+   * In this example, the Splunk apps for the cluster peers are located at `bucket-app-framework-us-west-2/idxcAndCmApps/networkAppsLoc/`,  `bucket-app-framework-us-west-2/idxcAndCmApps/clusterBaseLoc/`, and the apps for the cluster manager are located at`bucket-app-framework-us-west-2/idxcAndCmApps/adminAppsLoc/`.
 They are all accessible through the end point `https://s3-us-west-2.amazonaws.com`.

 5. Update the ClusterMaster CR specification and append the volume, App Source configuration, and scope.
    * The scope determines where the apps and add-ons are placed into the Splunk Enterprise instance.
 For CR's where the Splunk Enterprise instance will deploy the apps to cluster peers, set the `scope:  cluster`.
 The ClusterMaster and SearchHeadCluster CR's support both cluster and local scopes.
    * In this example, the cluster manager will run some apps locally, and deploy other apps to the cluster peers.
-The App Source folder `adminApps` are Splunk Apps that are installed on the cluster manager, and will use a local scope.
+The App Source folder `adminApps` contains Splunk apps that are installed and run on the cluster manager, and will use a local scope.
 The apps in the App Source folders `networkApps` and `clusterBase` will be deployed from the cluster manager to the peers, and will use a cluster scope.

 Example: ClusterMaster.yaml